 Not all funds are created equal.
 If you’re considering this path, it’s crucial to perform your own due diligence on the fund manager.
 Here are a few key things to look for:

 1. Transparency and Track Record: The manager should be open about their strategy, performance, and even their losses.
-On our Growth fund, for example, we are transparent about taking losses on properties like our Vienna and Osceola Mill investments.
-Honesty builds trust.
 Look for a manager who provides clear, regular reporting and has a verifiable history of successful loan origination and management.
+Transparency is not optional — it's the baseline.

-2. Alignment of Interests: How does the GP make money?
+2. Alignment of Interests: How does the fund manager make money?
 A fee structure that prioritizes profit sharing over asset-based fees is a good sign.
-Even better is a GP who invests their own personal capital right alongside the LPs.
+Even better is a manager who invests their own personal capital right alongside investors.
 This ensures they have real skin in the game and are motivated to protect capital and maximize returns for everyone involved.

 3. Collateral Quality and Underwriting Standards: Ask about the manager’s underwriting philosophy.
 What is their average ARLTV?
 What kind of borrowers do they work with?
 Do they stick to a specific geographic area or property type?
 A disciplined, conservative approach to underwriting is the bedrock of successful lending.